Frequently Asked Questions

 11. What problems will the study examine?

-The study is intended to address safety, congestion, access, connectivity, and freight needs on the Seward and Glenn Highways and to the Port of Alaska within the study area.
-To accomplish this, the project team will conduct planning and environmental studies, perform traffic forecasting and travel demand modeling, and document purpose and needs for any transportation improvements.
-Alternatives will be developed to address identified problems based on engineering analysis.
-As a PEL Study, the effort will integrate community and environmental factors into the decision-making process, with a strong emphasis on public involvement.
+To improve livability and local travel within the surrounding neighborhoods, the project team will conduct planning and environmental studies, perform traffic forecasting and travel demand modeling, and document the purpose and needs for any transportation improvements.
+Developed Alternatives will address identified problems based on engineering analyses.
+As a PEL Study, the efforts will integrate community and environmental factors into the decision-making process, with a strong emphasis on public involvement.

 12. How will the study be used?

 Once the final PEL Study is complete, a project (or components of the overall plan) may move forward for additional environmental review and engineering design through the NEPA process.
 The results of the study may also feed into a subsequent update of the MTP 2040, potentially updating needed improvements, cost estimates, and timing and phasing of improvements.
+Funding for construction projects would need to be included in the State Transportation Improvement Program if the projects identified through the PEL are to advance to construction.

 13. How will the project team engage stakeholders and the public in the PEL process?